Energoatom: Military attacks on other NPPs

-On 19 September 2022 the Russian military forces fired a missile attack on industrial zone of the South Ukrainian nuclear power plant using most likely the "Iskander" missile of the "earth – earth" class.
+On 19 September 2022 the Russian military forces fired a missile attack on industrial zone of the South Ukraine Nuclear Power Plant (SUNPP) using most likely the "Iskander" missile of the "earth – earth" class.
 The missile hit in approximately 300 meters from the nuclear reactors.
 The hit weave damaged the NPP premises by shattering over 100 windows.
-The attack caused the shutdown of one of hydroelectric units of Oleksandrivska hydro Power Plant, which is a part of the SUNPP energy complex, and the high-voltage power line.
+The attack caused the shutdown of one of hydroelectric units of Oleksandrivka hydro power plant, which is a part of the SUNPP energy complex, and the high-voltage power line.

 The IAEA mission

 On 18 August 2022, the President of Ukraine Volodymyr Zelenskyy at the meeting with UN Secretary General António Guterres in Lviv agreed on the parameters of the International Atomic Energy Agency (IAEA) mission at the occupied Zaporizhzhia NPP.

 On 1 September 2022, the IAEA mission attended the ZNPP.
 On the same day majority of the delegation left the occupied by the Russia facility.
 Six experts of the Agency remained at the Zaporizhzhia NPP.

 On 3 September 2022, the IAEA Secretary General Rafael Grossi during the press conference informed world media about the primal results of the IAEA mission stay at the NPP captured by the Russian military.

 On 5 September 2022, 4 out of 6 representatives of the IAEA mission team finished their work at the Zaporizhzhia NPP and lest the plant's site.

 On 6 September 2022, the IAEA published a report covering the results on the ZNPP visit.
 In the document, the Agency calls for the urgent establishment of a safe zone around the plant in order to prevent a nuclear disaster and is ready to start consultations for the creation of such a zone.
 During the visit, the mission recorded damage to the buildings and structures of the plant and noted that further shelling could damage important equipment and lead to a significant release of radioactive substances.

 On 7 September 2022, during the UN Security Council session regarding the situation at the ZNPP, UN Secretary General António Guterres declared "Any kind of harm caused to the nuclear facility can lead to disaster for the region and beyond.
 Any actions that could jeopardize the physical integrity, safety or security of the nuclear plant are unacceptable".

 On 15 September 2022 the IAEA Board of Governors, which consists of 35 representatives of the UN member-countries, adopted a resolution demanding that Russia ends the occupation of the Zaporizhzhia Nuclear Power Plant.